 Fresh herbs are a must at times, but when they're not on hand, a well-stocked spice cabinet will do the trick.
 With just a few shakes of the jar you can transform a bland dinner into something amazing.
 Plus, research credits herbs and spices with a number of health benefits—cayenne pepper can boost metabolism (thanks to the compound capsaicin, which gives peppers their signature spicy flavor), while spices like ginger, cinnamon and turmeric can decrease inflammation throughout the body.
 Some must-haves to keep on hand: thyme, cayenne pepper, cumin, ginger, cinnamon and, of course, salt and pepper.
 The bulk section (if your store has one) is a great place to stock up on spices, especially the ones you use less frequently.
 You'll save money—the unit price is always lower in bulk—and can buy smaller amounts when you don't need a full jar's worth.

-Canned vegetables are perfect when you are in a pinch and need to get your vegetable quota up for the day.
-They're affordable and you can keep them in your pantry for months, so there's no excuse to not have veggies at every dinner.
-Typical canned veggies like green beans and corn are reliable options, but try mixing it up with carrots, beets and peas for a fun alternative.
-Look for low-sodium options, like Del Monte® No-Salt-Added Sweet Peas.
+Frozen vegetables are perfect when you're in a pinch and need to get your vegetable quota up for the day.
+Their flavor may not stand up to fresh in-season vegetables from the farmers' market, but they're cheap and you can keep them in your freezer for months, so there's no excuse to not have veggies at every dinner.
+Typical frozen veggies like green beans and broccoli are reliable options, but try mixing it up with pearl onions, edamame and artichokes for a fun alternative.
+Look for no-salt-added options.